tylrcarr/pro-project-winter-2016/README.md

 *Change the above for your semester and year*

-*Name (or rename) the repo to `pro-project-[winter|fall|summer]-year` so everyone can find it.*
+*Name (or rename) the repo to `pro-project-[winter|fall|summer]-year` so everyone can find it.* You are welcome to delete the repo after the course ends if you like (assuming you have another repo containing

-*Use this repo as a guideline for the minimum required for your Pro project plan.
-You can fork it, but creating your own from scratch is preferred.*
+*Use this repo as a guideline for the minimum required documentation for your Pro project plan.
+You can fork it, but creating your own from scratch is preferred.
+The professional world requires project plans and so does this course.*

 ***Read carefully if you are in Pro because you can lose your invite immediately if you fail to complete the project plan requirements on